One of the things you might most miss when becoming vegan, and especially if you’re already vegetarian, is definitely cheese. Good ‘ol yummy cheese.

-On the odd occasion that I’ve made a cheese board, it’s had maybe 3 types of vegan cheese, which means there’s room for improvement there – and one day I’ll make camembert type cheese and blue cheese.
+On the odd occasion that I’ve made a cheese board, it’s had maybe 3 types of vegan cheese, which means there’s room for improvement there – and one day I’ll make camembert type cheese and blue cheese and share that.
 It just hasn’t happened yet.

 Main Types of Vegan Cheese